Meet the Team

 Mark Joyce

-Mark Joyce is the Commissioning and Performance Lead for the Northumbria PCC’s Violence Reduction Unit, and a Programme Lead for Changing Futures Northumbria.
-His focus is on how more integrated approaches to cross cutting partnership working can provide individuals and communities with the ability to thrive and also shape commissioning and service delivery.
+His focus is on how more integrated approaches to cross cutting partnership working can provide individuals and communities with the ability to thrive by using continuous learning cycles to inform and shape strategic needs assessment processes, commissioning, service delivery and evaluation.

 Francis Donnelly